Railsmania/scripts/foundation/terminal/7_essential_rails_command_tools.md

 # Command Line Basics
 There are a few commands that are absolutely critical to your everyday usage of Rails.
-In this lesson we will review a few basic ones:
+In this lesson we will briefly review six of them:

 - rails new
 - rails server